 - Confiscate dangerous items and hazardous materials found in opened bags and turn them over to airlines for disposal.

 - Check passengers' tickets to ensure that they are valid, and to determine whether passengers have designations that require special handling, such as providing photo identification.

 Things a Transportation Security Screener Should Know How to Do

-When polled, Transportation Security Screeners say the following skills are most frequently used in their jobs:
+Transportation Security Screeners state the following job skills are important in their day-to-day work.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Speaking: Talking to others to convey information effectively.

 Coordination: Adjusting actions in relation to others' actions.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.